ConnectEverything/gdrivepopulator/README.md

 | matchers         | list of globs to match to find files to replicate        | GDRIVEPOPULATOR_MATCHERS_0...N    |
 | excludes         | list of globs to match to exclude files from replication | GDRIVEPOPULATOR_EXCLUDES_0...N    |

-For a file to be replicated, in must both match a matcher glob and not match any excludes globs.
+For a file to be replicated, it must both match a matcher glob and not match any excludes globs.